jacobkers/Vesicle_analysis/python/Rafa/README.md

 * B10_membrane_fusion_kymograph_generator: builds a time trace for every spot
 * B20_membrane_fusion_analyzer: builds on the kymograps, exports timings and diffusion constants
 * B30_membrane_fusion_analyzer_user_additions: allows click actions of the user to identify double releases etc.
+* B35: collects all data and sorts it in one concise table.

 ## Step by step: